[,1] [,2] [,3]

 ## [2,] -0.50408 0.86366

 11.4.7.
-A note on the Matrix package#
+A note on the Matrix package

-For instance, large graph (e.g., in network sciences) or preference (e.g., in recommender systems) data can be represented using sparse matrices, i.e., those with many zeroes.
+The Matrix package is perhaps the most widely known showcase of the S4 object orientation (Section 10.5).
+It defines classes and methods for dense and sparse matrices, including rectangular, symmetric, triangular, band, and diagonal ones.
+In particular, large graph (e.g., in network sciences) or preference (e.g., in recommender systems) data can be represented using sparse matrices, i.e., those with many zeroes.
 After all, it is much more likely for two vertices in a network not to be joined by an edge than to be connected.
 For example:

 library("Matrix")